cchambe12/springfreeze/README.txt

 30 May 2017

-Aim: integrative approach to highlight complexity of factors contributing to damage risk from a false spring event on temperate forest ecosystems
+Aim: The aim of this perspective paper is to highlight the complexity of factors contributing to a plant’s false spring risk.
+By integrating the various factors contributing to spring freezing risk, researchers can better evaluate future trends as climate change progresses.
+False spring events can be detrimental not only ecologically but also economically.
+The aim of this paper is to demonstrate to researchers the urgency of a more integrative approach for false spring studies to advance progress in the field.

 <><><><><><><>
 Where things live